 HOW YOU CAN HELP – TAKE ACTION NOW

-*Call your House Representatives and State Senators and tell the legislative aide who answers the phone that you want your elected official to support HB 325.
+*Call your House Representative and State Senator and tell the legislative aide who answers the phone that you want your elected official to support HB 344 and join the Bill as a Co-Sponsor.

-Why calling is best: Calling is much better than emailing because Legislators get inundated with email.
-Daily call sheets provide the information they need at a glance and are more readily seen.
-Legislative aides who answer the phone will log your support on your Senator and Representative’s call sheets.
+Why calling is best: Calling is better than emailing because Legislators get inundated with email.
+Daily call sheets provide the information they need at-a-glance and are more readily seen.
+Aides who answer the phone will log your support on your Senator and Representative’s call sheets.

-*Ask family members, friends, neighbors and colleagues to support, call their Representatives and Senators.
+*Ask family members, friends, neighbors and colleagues to support HB 344 and call their Representatives and Senators.

 KY’s Current Historic Tax Credit Program